BritishGeologicalSurvey/pyagsapi/README.md

 ## Example Files

-Files in [https://github.com/BritishGeologicalSurvey/pyagsapi/tree/main/test/files/real](https://github.com/BritishGeologicalSurvey/pyagsapi/tree/main/test/files/real) are a random collection of real AGS files which have been submitted to the BGS and are available under OGL, we have included them here as example files for testing pyagsapi.
+Files in [https://github.com/BritishGeologicalSurvey/pyagsapi/tree/main/test/files/real](https://github.com/BritishGeologicalSurvey/pyagsapi/tree/main/test/files/real) are a collection of real AGS files which have been submitted to the BGS and are available under OGL, we have included them here as example files for testing pyagsapi.

 ## Licence